torrocus/blog/_posts/2021-08-15-different-ways-to-processing-large-csv-file-in-ruby.md

 5, 2019-09-21
 ```

-If user id is a key and data is a value, we get hash like below:
+If the user id is a key and data is a value, we get a hash like below:

 ```ruby
 {